victorsimrbt/chess_rl/README.md

 # Chess RL

-Keras application of deep-Q-learning for Chess environment
+Keras application of deep-Q-learning for Chess environment.